Table Of Contents

 Lower training costs

 Freelancers have typically experienced professionals and may require less training than internal employees, saving the agency money on training costs.
-For example, if an agency spends $5,000 per year on training for an employee and hires a freelancer who is already trained and skilled in PPC, the agency would save $5,000 per year on training costs.
+For example, if an agency spends $5,000 per year on employee training and hires a freelancer who is already trained and skilled in PPC, the agency would save $5,000 per year on training costs.
 It’s important to note that these cost savings also include the time and resources spent on internal training, which is often not considered.

 It’s also worth mentioning that even if the freelancer needs some initial training on specific tools or processes, it will be much less extensive and time-consuming than training an internal employee from scratch.